accrouch/wineTime/SAPiO_wine_time.md

 ### How do measures relate?

-I have a very strong suspicion that the physiochemical characteristics of wine are correlated and these correlations differ by wine type.
+I have a very strong suspicion that the physicochemical characteristics of wine are correlated and these correlations differ by wine type.
 I'll take a visual approach in assessing these correlations.
 This will help me do three things:

 1. What measures seem to be related with quality?
 2. Do some measures tell me the same information?